BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 - This corporation shall not have capital stock.
 Membership in the corporation shall be represented by membership certificates.
 The certificates shall represent the right to use and enjoy the benefits of the corporation’s water supply system upon the payment of necessary assessments, if any, and of reasonable charges based upon such use, provided such use and enjoyment are consistent with the rules, regulations and contracts affecting the same as may from time to time be prescribed by the board of directors.

-- This membership certificate is issued and accepted in accordance with and subject to the conditions and restrictions stipulated in the articles of incorporation and by-laws and amendments to the same of the Midland Water Association, Inc.
+This membership certificate is issued and accepted in accordance with and subject to the conditions and restrictions stipulated in the articles of incorporation and bylaws and amendments to the same of the Midland Water Association, Inc.

 ARTICLE VII